Prasadayus/JAX-Tutorial/README.md

       git clone https://github.com/yourusername/jax-tutorials.git
      cd jax-tutorials
      ```
 2. Explore different JAX notebook tutorials
-3.Run the Jupyter Notebook or Python scripts to experiment with JAX.
+3. Run the Jupyter Notebook or Python scripts to experiment with JAX.

 ## **📖 Resources & References**
 This repository is inspired by various tutorials and online resources. **Huge credit to:**